Walmart Canada: Stores

-In September 2018, Walmart Canada began offering same-day delivery at some of its locations through a partnership with Instacart.

-On March 15, 2021, Walmart Canada announced that it would close six stores and spend over $500 million to renovate over 60 percent of its stores over the next five years.
+In 2022, Walmart opened a technology hub in Toronto in the CBC Broadcast Centre.
+In 2024, Walmart announced the closure of the hub and relocation of staff to US locations including Bentonville; layoffs were pending for those not relocating.

-Supercentres in Canada
+Supercentres

 With the success of both Walmart in Canada and Walmart Supercenters in the United States, it was announced in late 2005 that the Supercentre concept would be arriving in Canada.
 On November 8, 2006, Canada's first three Supercentres opened in Ancaster, London, and Stouffville, all in Ontario.
 Alberta became the second province with Supercentres in September 2007.
 The first Supercentre in Vancouver, British Columbia opened in January 2009 in a former Costco/Price Club location, which moved to a new larger site nearby in Burnaby.